rishykun/6470-2015/ISSUES.md

 - instead of console.error, we need to return a fail message to the front end so that the server doesn't crash unnecessarily whenever any error occurs (FIX VERY FRAIL SERVER)

 Responsive design
-- footer should come below boxes collaborated on mobile
 - modal of upload is weird on mobile portrait

 would like to do future features